alexeyinkin/flutter-app-state/README.md

 ![Tree Navigation](https://raw.githubusercontent.com/alexeyinkin/flutter-app-state/main/img/tree-navigation.gif)

 What gets updated is its bloc.
-A bloc can emit a new `PageConfiguration` at any time.
+A bloc can emit a new `PagePath` at any time.
-For this, call its `emitConfiguration()` method.
+For this, call its `emitPathChanged()` method.
-This will call `getConfiguration()` for the actual configuration to propagate.
+This will call the `path` getter for the actual path to propagate.

 ### Redirecting a URL

 #### Option 1.
 Single Class
-The URL that your `PageConfiguration` returns takes over the one that was parsed.
+The URL that your `PagePath` returns takes over the one that was parsed.
 To redirect `/` to `/books`, do the following:

-1. In `BookListPageConfiguration.tryParse()`, allow both `/` and `/books`.
+1. In `BookListPath.tryParse()`, allow both `/` and `/books`.
 2. Return `/books` in `location` getter.

 #### Option 2.
 Multiple Classes
-You can have many `PageConfiguration` classes for different URLs that all return `BookListPageConfiguration` in their `tryParse` methods, and it in turn will return `/books` for location.
+You can have many `PagePath` classes for different URLs that all return `BookListPath` in their `tryParse` methods, and it in turn will return `/books` for location.

 This is useful for:

 - Redirecting to a page without its knowledge.
-- Conditional redirects where you don't want to concentrate the condition logic in the target `PageConfiguration`.
+- Conditional redirects where you don't want to concentrate the condition logic in the target `PagePath`.

-### Browser's Back and Forward Buttons
+### Browser Back and Forward Buttons

 Back and Forward buttons in the browser work automatically.
 Unlike the Android back button, these buttons traverse the browser's history.
 The following is happening on any navigation with browser buttons:

-1. **`RouteInformationParser`** is called with a URL to parse `PageConfiguration` object from it.
+1. **`RouteInformationParser`** is called with a URL to parse `PagePath` object from it.
    This is exactly like when the app starts.
 2. Unlike the initial parsing, the `RouteInformation` now contains saved states for each page.
-   This is because when the framework emitted the `PageConfiguration` earlier, it was smart enough to also save all pages' serialized states.
+   This is because when the framework emitted the `PagePath` earlier, it was smart enough to also save all pages' serialized states.
-   This is why you had `state` passed to `PageConfiguration` super constructor earlier.
+   This is why you did pass `state` to `PagePath` super constructor earlier.
    This is how [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) works in JavaScript, nicely abstracted by Flutter.
    `PageStackRouteInformationParser` detects this and skips the URL parsing.
 3. `PageStackBloc.setConfiguration()` is called with all pages' states recovered into maps.
    The current pages in the stack are diffed against that recovered state.
-   Unchanged pages are not affected, unwanted pages are popped, and new pages are created using the `pageFactory` you provided when creating this bloc.
-This is why `pageFactory` gets a map and not a `PageConfiguration` object.
+   Unchanged pages are not affected, unwanted pages are popped, and new pages are created using the `createPage` factory you provided when creating this bloc.
+This is why `createPage` gets a map and not a `PagePath` object.
 4. `PageStckBloc` emits an event to rebuild any navigator listening to it.
    This is usually `PageStackBlocNavigator` created for you by the default `PageStackRouterDelegate` you passed to the app constructor.
 5. The `Navigator` then runs its own diff on pages to update the routes that actually show the screen widgets.
 This way you get the updated UI.

-It all works for you automatically if you correctly set all pages' and `PageConfiguration` keys.
+It all works for you automatically if you correctly set all pages' and `PagePath` keys.

 ### Recovering Unsaved Input on Back and Forward Navigation